 The amount you pay is determined by your property's valuation and how we apportion rates across the community.
 We endeavour to apportion rates across the community in an equitable fashion.
-Property valuation modelling has yet to be provided.
-However, based on the average (mean) for 2020-21 residential property value, the rate increase for the average (mean) residential premises will be approximately \$38 or \$9.50 per quarter.
-This is 74 cents per week.
+Based on the median 2021 - 22 residential property value, the rate increase for the median residential premises will be approximately \$48 or \$12 per quarter.
+This is 92 cents per week.